HBaena/30-seconds-of-python/snippets/remove_punctuation.md

 # Output: Hi my name is Adan and I am 21 years old
 ```

-This is useful for text cleaning and data cleaning.
+This is useful for text cleaning.